 Conditioning Frequency

 How often you condition your sneakers depends on how frequently you wear them and the kind of leather they’re made from.
 Handcrafted sneaker maintenance isn’t one-size-fits-all.
 If you wear a pair daily, a light conditioning every two weeks can prevent the leather from drying out.
 Monthly conditioning usually works well for rotational pairs worn a few times a month.
 Vintage or collector items, like older limited-edition sneakers, benefit from conditioning every few months to preserve their original quality.
-Too much conditioning can be as harmful as none—it may oversaturate the leather and attract dirt.
+Too much conditioning can be as harmful as none.
+It may oversaturate the leather and attract dirt.

 Outsole, Midsole, and Accessory Maintenance